 If you have been summoned for jury duty, here are some guidelines for choosing your outfit.

-Most courts have a dress code for jurors that set out the guidelines that you need to follow when choosing what to wear.
-You can usually find those by searching for jury duty dress codes on the Internet plus the name of the court you will be appearing in.
+Most courts have a dress code for jurors that outlines the guidelines you must follow when choosing what to wear.
+You can usually find those by searching for jury duty dress codes on the Internet, plus the name of the court you will appear in.

 Courts also ban head coverings and hats.
-However, if you wear a hat or other covering for religious reasons, you will be allowed to keep those on.
+However, if you wear a hat or cover for religious reasons, you can keep those on.

 Many courts will send you home if you are not dressed in a manner appropriate for court.
 However, do not intentionally wear overly casual clothing to get sent home and avoid jury duty.
 Usually, you will be summoned at a later date and have to repeat the whole process.

-If you are hoping to be selected for the jury or even take on a leadership role, then how you dress is even more important.
-You need to send the message that you are taking the process seriously and will consider all aspects of the case.
+If you hope to be selected for the jury or even take on a leadership role, how you dress is even more important.
+You must communicate that you are taking the process seriously and will consider all aspects of the case.